-F26 (Sprengisandsleið) is a highland gravel road featuring the most desolate terrain found in Iceland.
-The road has a length of 232 km, running through the Sprengisandur area between the glaciers Hofsjökull and Vatnajökull.
+F26 (Sprengisandsleið) is the name of a highland gravel road featuring the most desolate terrain found in Iceland.
+The road is 232 km (144 miles) long, running through the Sprengisandur area between the glaciers Hofsjökull and Vatnajökull.

 You will have to cross several unbridged rivers with water as deep as 1 meter approx along the route.
 Crossing big rivers requires a bit of experience.
 Do not attempt to cross with one car, or during heavy rain.
 It can be treacherous if the water level rises due to lots of rain and warm weather.
 Only well equipped jeeps and larger vehicles are able to cross the rivers.
 Always check the river to ensure that it's not too deep.
 This road is amazing by day, but can be dangerous during the dark night.
 Rental car insurance does not cover damages from water, including any damage caused by crossing rivers.
 Be careful, if in doubts, wait for other vehicles for safety.
 When crossing these rivers be sure to assess the current, depth and the nature of the riverbed before driving in.
 If a river looks dangerous to cross, it probably is.
 Attempting to cross with more than 1 car is recommended.
 It’s one of the famous F Roads of the country.